 How long to cook fried chicken?

 Chicken should be fried to an internal temperature of 165°.
-Thighs should be placed in the center of the pan while legs and breast around the edges.
+Thighs should be placed in the center of the pan while legs and breasts around the edges.
 The oil should be heated to 375°; once the chicken is added, the temperature should reduce to 350°.
-Using this method, it should take approximately 8-10 minutes per side to reach the desired internal temperature.
+Using this method should take approximately 8-10 minutes per side to reach the desired internal temperature.

 Buttermilk has less acidity than other common marinades like a lemon-based marinade.
 This causes buttermilk to help tenderize the meat without toughening it.
 The enzymes that are found in buttermilk also aids in the tenderizing and flavor of the chicken.